Ethan Miller /Getty Images

 Betting in Nevada, Delaware, New Jersey

 While full-scale sports betting is legal only in Nevada, the opportunity has opened up on the East Coast.

 The Professional and Amateur Sports Protection Act, or PASPA, enacted in 1992, outlaws sports gambling everywhere except in states that had previously legalized sports wagering.
 This covers Delaware, Montana, Oregon and Nevada.

 Delaware took advantage of its exemption and in 2009 authorized betting only on NFL games using parlay, or combined, betting cards.
 The limited sports betting has not deterred gamblers.
-Delaware bettors wagered more than $25 million on the NFL in 2012.
-For the 2013 professional football season, the state doubled the retail sites where sports lottery tickets could be bought.
+The number of bets placed has increased every year, with nearly $38 million wagered in 2015.